Louisiana Medicaid Definition

 For Louisiana elderly residents (65 and over), who do not meet the eligibility requirements in the table above, there are other ways to qualify for Medicaid.

 1) Medically Needy Pathway – In Louisiana, there is a Medically Needy Program (MNP), also referred to as a “Spend-Down” program, which is specifically intended for those that have income over the Medicaid limit.
 In a nutshell, one may still be eligible for Medicaid services even if they are over the income limit if they have high medical bills in relation to their monthly income.
 The way this program works is one’s “excess income,” (the amount that is over the Medicaid limit) is used to cover medical bills.
 (This can be thought of similarly to a deductible).
-Once one has spent down their excess income for the “spend-down” period, the applicant will receive Medicaid benefits for the remainder of the spend-down period.
+Once one has spent down their excess income for the “spend-down” period, a period of 3-months in Louisiana, the applicant will receive Medicaid benefits for the remainder of the spend-down period.
 This program, regardless of name, provides a means to “spend down” one’s extra income in order to qualify for Medicaid.

 Make note, the Medically Needy Pathway does not assist one in spending down extra assets for Medicaid qualification.
 Said another way, if one meets the income requirements for Medicaid eligibility, but not the asset requirement, the Medically Needy Program cannot assist one in “spending down” extra assets.